rom-py/rompy/docs/demo.md

 * [Physics](../notebooks/physics.ipynb) - Physics-based model configurations
 * [SCHISM Procedural](../notebooks/schism_procedural.ipynb) - Procedural configuration of SCHISM models

-These notebooks provide practical examples of how to use ROMPY for various ocean modeling tasks.
+These notebooks provide practical examples of how to use Rompy for various ocean modeling tasks.
 Each notebook demonstrates different aspects of the framework, from basic usage to advanced features.

 ## Getting Started

 To run these notebooks:

-1. Install ROMPY with notebook dependencies:
+1. Install Rompy with notebook dependencies:
    ```bash
    pip install rompy[notebooks]
    ```